-Coverage Presumed Eligible is part of a suite of five Insurance Continuity metrics-Coverage Presumed Eligible, Coverage Presumed Ineligible, Informed Participation, Duration of First Observed Enrollment, and Duration of Newborn's First Observed Enrollment-that are designed to accurately measure coverage among children enrolled in Medicaid or CHIP and overcome the current inability in the MAX dataset to determine whether a child disenrolled due to loss of eligibility (a "good" reason) or failure to appropriately reenroll (a "bad" reason).
+Coverage Presumed Ineligible is part of a suite of five Insurance Continuity metrics: Coverage Presumed Eligible, Coverage Presumed Ineligible, Informed Participation, Duration of First Observed Enrollment, and Duration of Newborn's First Observed Enrollment.
+These measures are designed to accurately measure coverage among children enrolled in Medicaid or CHIP and overcome the current inability in the MAX dataset to determine whether a child disenrolled due to loss of eligibility (a "good" reason) or failure to appropriately reenroll (a "bad" reason).
 These measures can help Federal and State programs develop strategies to retain children eligible for coverage and minimize gaps that can occur during the renewal process.

-The three Coverage metrics were developed in order to address the fact that Duration, due to its "new enrollment" criteria, eliminates the children with the longest and most stable enrollment, the "most successful" children, from inclusion in the metric.
-In some States, the excluded children amount to more than 85 percent of the total enrollees.
+The three Coverage metrics were developed to address the fact that Duration, due to its "new enrollment" criteria, eliminates the children with the longest and most stable enrollment, the "most successful" children, from inclusion in the metric.
+In some States, the excluded children amount to more than 85 percent of the total enrollees (see table in the Supporting Documents).
 Thus, although measuring duration is important in its own right, the metric cannot give a complete picture of a State's overall ability to keep eligible children enrolled.
-Restricting Duration to newborn enrollees eliminates the problem of left-hand censoring but further reduces the inclusivity.
-One virtue of the Coverage metrics is that they include almost all children that have been enrolled in the program (see Supporting Documents for a table detailing the inclusivity of each metric).
+Restricting Duration to newborn enrollees eliminates the problem of left-hand censoring, but it further reduces the inclusivity.
+One virtue of the Coverage metrics is that they include almost all children that have been enrolled in the program.

-For a detailed description of the relationship between the Coverage metrics, the Duration metrics, and two independent measures (the Continuity Ratio, developed by Ku, McTaggart, Pervez, et al., 2009; and a metric based on the American Community Survey), including correlations, please see Section 6.B Validity in this report.
+For a detailed description of the relationship between the Coverage metrics, the Duration metrics, and two independent measures (the Continuity Ratio, developed by Ku, MacTagart, Pervez, et al., [2009] and a metric based on the American Community Survey), including correlations, please see section 7.B, Validity, in this report.